GLIMS-RGI/rgi_user_guide/docs/welcome.md

 :link-type: doc
 :class-header: bg-light

-General revisions in RGI7 ⚡
+General revisions in RGI 7.0 ⚡
 ^^^

-What changed in RGI 7.0 with respect to RGI 6.0?
+What changed in RGI 7.0 compared to RGI 6.0?
 :::

 :::{grid-item-card}